1. Vacuum Plating

 Pad printing of other product

-Galvanizing: It is a surface treatment technology that plated a layer of zinc on the surface of steel alloy materials to play a role of beauty and rust prevention.
-The zinc layer on the surface is an electrochemical protection layer that can prevent metal from being damaged.
-The main methods used are hot-dip galvanizing and galvanizing.
+Galvanizing is a surface treatment technology that involves plating a layer of zinc on the surface of steel alloy materials.
+This process serves two purposes: enhancing the appearance of the material and preventing rust formation.
+The zinc layer on the surface functions as an electrochemical protection layer that helps to prevent damage to the metal.
+The primary methods used for galvanizing are hot-dip galvanizing and galvanizing.

 Typical products: Surface treatment for buildings, bridges, vehicles, furniture and etc.